-Despite the TS’s significant role in the delivery of criminal justice the extent to which it has been involved in the management of high-risk offenders remains relatively unknown.
-The impact of the TS on the management of sex offenders cannot be discretely mapped onto the activities of statutory agencies.
+Despite the TS’s significant role in the delivery of criminal justice the extent to which it has been involved in the management of high-risk offenders remains relatively under-researched.
+The impact of the sector on the management of sex offenders cannot be discretely mapped onto the activities of statutory agencies.
 A major problem in determining trends in the management of ‘higher risk’ offenders (which includes violent offenders, sex offenders or those convicted for terrorist-related offences), is that there is no comprehensive record of the number of TSOs that work specifically with such groups.
 As such, their overall contribution is not easily quantifiable, nor can their roles be considered in isolation from wider criminal justice and social welfare networks.
 The number of specialists working exclusively with sex offenders is difficult to discern although some volunteer-based programmes, such as Circles of Support and Accountability (CoSA), do have a national profile for their work.
-Outside of those organisations, it is not possible to accurately extrapolate how many groups exclusively support the management of specified groups (sex offenders, domestic violence perpetrators, ‘extremist’ offenders in the community).
-Faith-based groups work with those who are deemed to be at risk of coming under radicalising influences in many communities (ref).
-Several domestic violence perpetrator programmes are provided by TSOs in conjunction with other services such as, for example, housing, anger-management, drug & alcohol programmes or life-skills support.
+Outside of those organisations, it is very difficult to accurately extrapolate how many groups exclusively support the management of specified groups (sex offenders, domestic violence perpetrators, ‘extremist’ offenders in the community).
+A number of faith-based groups work with those who are deemed to be at risk of coming under radicalising influences in many communities.
+Some violence perpetrator programmes are provided by TSOs in conjunction with other services such as, for example, housing, anger-management, drug & alcohol programmes or life-skills support.
 Additionally, since the ‘split’ in the old probation service, most higher risk offenders remain the responsibility of the National Probation Service.
 Consequently, only a minority of TSOs actually work with the NPS.
-The majority of TSOs, in contrast, now work with the Community Rehabilitation Companies (CRCs) supporting lower-risk offenders.
+The majority of TSOs, in contrast, are now directed to work with the Community Rehabilitation Companies (CRCs) to support lower-risk offenders.
 More often than not, housing, employment and training, mentoring or resettlement providers, for example, may find that higher-risk offenders are just one of their service user groups.
-Their work focuses on an area in which offenders have needs and it is on this basis that their work intersects with the criminal justice system.
+Their work focuses on an area in which offenders have needs and it is on this basis that their work intersects with the national probation service or MAPPA, rather than their seeking out such client groups.